 InterCommunity Health Network Coordinated Care Organization (IHN-CCO), part of Samaritan Health Plans, is one of 15 coordinated care organizations in Oregon tasked with delivering managed care to the state’s Medicaid recipients.
-With a focus on prevention and management of chronic conditions, each CCO is a network of physical, behavioral, and dental health providers.
+With a focus on prevention and management of chronic conditions, each CCO is a network of physical, behavioral, and mental health providers.
 The state’s mandate for these organizations is to improve care by integrating behavioral, mental, and physical health; shifting from a fee-for-service to a fee-for-value payment model; focusing on social determinants of health; and decreasing medical costs.

 Linking Patients with Providers

 Serving Benton, Lincoln, and Linn counties, IHN-CCO set out to meet the state mandates by asking stakeholders for input.
 The response was that the providers in the network wanted more transparency into their patient’s healthcare data.
 Providers and caregivers said they didn’t know what happened to patients after and between visits.
 They worried that the gap in access to information could lead to a gap in care.

 IHN-CCO selected InterSystems HealthShare® as its connected-care platform to provide information transparency to all community participants.

 “We created data connections so that during a visit, physicians viewing the community record could see services received by patients from other providers,” says Michelle Crawford, Director of Data Strategy and Operations, Samaritan Health Plans.
 “They can also access historical encounters attributed to a specific provider.”